Introducing a small-batch EVOO from Northern Portugal

 Fruits.
 Put this on fruits this month.

-From yoghurt and berries at breakfast, to desserts with fruits like strawberries.
+From yoghurt and berries at breakfast, to desserts with fruits like rhubarb this season.
 It’s also got us dreaming of using it to make and drizzle over banana pancakes.

-On the savoury side, it’s natural pairing for new potatoes and over spring greens.
+On the savoury side, it’s natural pairing for cabbage salads in this spring season when fresh produce is hard to come by.

 You see, that’s the thing about an oil that’s in this range.
 It brings such a breadth of things to try it with.

 From Marije: “Great for grilling and oven baked dishes with potatoes, vegetables, red meats, salted cod.
-Also perfect dipper for dark breads and strong cheeses and drizzing over fruits such as oranges, strawberries & pineapple.”
+Also perfect dipper for dark breads and strong cheeses and drizzling over fruits such as oranges, strawberries, and pineapple.”

 That ought to get you pouring…